Analytics And Modelling In Women's Football

 How accurate were your guesses?

-Dr. Will Morgan’s full talk on “Profiling Passing In Women’s Football Leagues”, as presented at the StatsBomb Conference 2022, can be viewed here.
+Dr. Will Morgan’s full talk on “Profiling Passing In Women’s Football Leagues”, as presented at the Statsbomb Conference 2022, can be viewed here.

 Thanks to the efforts of our Data Science team, we’ve been able to demonstrate the optimal modelling approaches in expected goals (xG) models and expected pass (xP) models across both men’s and women’s football to ensure that the analytics in the women’s side of the game is as developed as the men’s.